 You’ll be burning up the calories snowshoeing, cross-country skiing or hiking through snow-covered terrain, so it’s really important to bring hearty food you can reheat quickly.

-Stews, soups, mac & cheese, and meat pies are all yummy choices.
-Don’t forget to bring snacks like granola bars, and pack lots of hot chocolate!
+Stews, soups, mac & cheese, pot stickers, and meat pies are all yummy choices.
+Bring snacks like granola bars, and pack plenty of hot chocolate!

-Don’t forget to stay hydrated.
-Melt snow over your stove or fire, and pour it into your (reusable) water bottle.
+At other parks, you will need to melt snow over your stove or fire, and pour it into your (reusable) water bottle or thermos.
 Snow should be fresh and should boil for at least one minute prior to consumption.

 Play it smart

-Arrive in plenty of time to get to your first site and get set up while it’s still light.
+Arrive in plenty of time to find your site and get set up while it’s still light.

 Let park staff – and your friend or family member — know you’re heading for home.

 Do an equipment check when you get home

 Make sure everything is dry and in working order before you put it away, so it will be ready to go on your next adventure!